cescoffier/fortune-benchmark/README.md

 * `fortune-virtual-thread-jdbc` - `fortune-blocking` with `@RunOnVirtualThread` - will suffer from pinning
 * `fortune-virtual-thread-pgclient` - use RESTEasy Reactive, with a blocking API (using `@RunOnVirtualThread`), and the Vert.x PostgreSQL client - will suffer from the Netty/Loom dance
+* `fortune-kotlin` - use RESTEasy Reactive with Kotlin co-routines, and the Vert.x PostgreSQL client

 ## Build